 Discuss anti-smoking medications with your doctor.
 Overall, there have been a ton of new and innovative ways to help people stop smoking.
 Nicotine replacement products and medications that reduce withdrawal symptoms are just a couple of the options available.
 Your doctor is your best resource for finding a medication that will help you stop smoking.

 Nicotine replacement therapy can be a very beneficial way to improve the chances of quitting smoking.
 Nicotine gum and patches can lessen the intensity of cravings and withdrawal, helping you to stick to your guns when it comes to quitting.
 Then, once you have kicked your cigarette habit, you can begin to wean yourself from the nicotine.

 If you find it difficult to stop smoking by yourself, speak with a medical professional.
-There may be prescription medication that can help making quitting easier, including some antidepressants.
-Your doctor can also steer you to support groups, programs and other resources to help you.
+There may be prescription medication that can help make quitting easier, including some antidepressants.
+Your doctor can also steer you to support groups, programs, and other resources to help you.

 Talk to your doctor about quitting smoking.
 Your doctor will be able to provide you with helpful tips and advice to make quitting easier.
 Your doctor is also the only one that can write you a prescription for a nicotine replacement medication.

 Reduce the number of cigarettes that you smoke.
 This will help you get started on your journey to stop smoking.
 Try a delay of one hour before you smoke your first morning cigarette.
 You can also try to only smoke half of a cigarette at a time to cut back on smoking.